JFan2016/CarND-Advanced-Lane-Lines/README.md

 stream.
 We generate a new processor in order to give it a different buffer size for the ring buffers supporting the weighted averages.
 For the video stream, the ring buffers have 50 slots, not 10.
-Sinc ethe video stream is at 25 frames per second, this constitutes a full 2 second window for the weighted average.
+Since the video stream is at 25 frames per second, this constitutes a full 2 second window for the weighted average.
 That may seem like a lot, and we *do* have to be careful not to push it too far.
 There is a trade-off between